 Cremains can be buried (must take place no less than six months after the cremation), be spread (by application to the County Governor “Fylkesmann” only), or exported.

-Urn for ashes "Stone" by Pulvis Art Urns - buy now
+Wood Urn for ashes "Eternity" by Pulvis Art Urns - buy now

 However, ashes can be scattered at open sea, into the wind or at a specially designated places, where the municipality will be willing to give you permission after filling some documents.